 Dante' has tried cases to verdict for serious injuries and wrongful deaths in the following areas of practice: Commercial Trucking Accidents, Parcel Service Trucking Accidents (UPS), Waste Disposal Trucking Accidents (BFI), Medical Malpractice, Products Liability, Premises Liability, Property Flooding, Breach of Fiduciary Duty, Dog Bites, and Auto Accidents.

-Dante' is a native of Charleston and resides there with his wife and four children.
-He enjoys being with his family, including his three grandchildren, and traveling.
-Because he previously conquered his own difficulties with substance abuse and has become an inspiration to others, Dante' spends a considerable amount of his free time helping members of the community that struggle with various addictions.
-He has spoken to numerous recovery groups, jail populations, and patients at treatment facilities.
+Dante' is a native of Charleston and resides there with his wife, Teri.
+They have four children and four grandchildren.
+Dante’ enjoys vacationing with his family and extended family.
+Because he previously conquered his own difficulties with substance abuse and has become an inspiration to others, Dante' spends a considerable amount of his free time helping members of the community that struggle with substance abuse.
+He has spoken to numerous recovery groups, jail populations, patients at treatment facilities, and professional assistance programs.
+Dante’ was the keynote speaker at the inaugural West Virginia Judicial and Lawyer Assistance Program retreat in April 2019.
 He has also visited Mount Olive Correctional Complex as part of a Prison Ministry and brought his message of faith, hope, and perseverance to the inmates.
 Dante' attends church at Maranatha Fellowship and is a supporter of the Fellowship of Christian Athletes.
 He also competes in local tennis events and has a standing game every Saturday morning.